raz-zeevy/Minibus/README.md

 ## Overview

-The Minibus Social Network is a website that aims to facilitate connections among graduates of the "Minibus" program.
+The Minibus Social Network is a mobile-first website that aims to facilitate connections among graduates of the "Minibus" program.
 It provides a platform where alumni can connect with each other based on their shared interests.
 The website offers various features such as user profiles, search functionality, and a messaging system to enhance the networking experience.

 ## Getting Started